dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

   ![Screenshot of Assign button for assigning DEP profile in the Intune portal](media/dep-profile-assignment.png)

-5. Select the devices you want to assign.
-The checkbox above the column will select up to 1000 listed devices, and then click **Assign**.
-To enroll more than 1000 devices, repeat the assignment steps until all devices are assigned a DEP profile.

-## Distribute devices to users
+## End user experience with managed devices

-You can now distribute corporate-owned devices to users.
-When an iOS DEP device is turned on, it will be enrolled for management by Intune.
+You can now distribute devices to users.
+Devices with user affinity require each user be assigned an Intune license.
 If the device has been activated and is in use, the profile cannot be applied until the device is factory reset.

-### How users install and use the Company Portal on their devices

-Devices that are configured with user affinity can install and run the Company Portal app to download apps and manage devices.
-After users receive their devices, they must complete the additional steps described below to complete the Setup Assistant and install the Company Portal app.
+When the enrollment program-managed iOS device is turned on, the user sees the following:

+1. **Set Up iOS device** - Users can choose from the following:
+  - **Set Up as New device**
+  - **Restore from iCloud Backup**
+  - **Restore from iTunes Backup**
+2. Users are informed **Microsoft will automatically configure your device.** The following additional configuration details are also available:

+  **Configuration allows Microsoft to manage this device over the air.**

+  **An administrator can help you set up email and network accounts, install and configure apps, and manage settings remotely.**

+  **An administrator may disable features, install and remove apps, monitor and restrict your Internet traffic and remotely erase this device.**

+  **Configuration is provided by:<br>
+  MicrosoftIntune iOS Team<br>
+  One Microsoft Way, Redmond, WA 98052 (USA)**

+3. Users are prompted for their work or school username and password.
+4. Users are prompted for their Apple ID.
+An Apple ID is required to install the Intune Company Portal app and other apps.
+After credentials are provided, the device installs a management profile that cannot be removed.
+The Intune management profile is displayed in **Settings** > **General** > **Device Management** on the device.

+Users can now finish setting up their company-owned device using either the Intune Company portal or Apple Setup Assistant.